 Afternoon tea is a well-known and loved English tradition.

 It was started in the 1800s by Anna, the seventh Duchess of Bedford.
-At the time, people only ate two main meals a day – breakfast and dinner, with dinner being at 8 pm.
+At the time, people only ate two main meals a day – breakfast and dinner, with dinner being served at 8 pm.
 Anna began taking tea and a snack in her private boudoir in the afternoon to fill the long break between breakfast and dinner.
-Friends were later invited to join the Duchess for afternoon tea.
+Friends were later invited to join the Duchess for tea in the afternoon.

 As the idea of tea and a snack in the afternoon became popular, it became respectable enough to have it in the dining room.
 Before long, afternoon tea was the fashionable thing to do.